ein-farbe/Linux-Cheatsheet/README.md

 pip uninstall [lib]         # uninstall python lib pip freeze > req.txt        # output all the lib info to the req.txt file pip install -r req.txt      # install all the lib from the req.txt file

+nohup train.py > out.log &  # execute train.py process in background, and result will be written in out.log.
 ```

 #### Nvidia GPU